bakseter/echo-bedriftstur-frontend/README.md

 Website of **echo bedriftstur** - a student trip to Oslo organized by volunteers from _echo – Fagutvalget for Informatikk_ at the University of Bergen.

-The website uses Elm as the frontend with Firebase as the backend.
+The website uses Elm for the frontend and [Haskell](https://github.com/bakseter/echo-bedriftstur-backend) for the backend.

 ## Development setup